mlavi/diff-slack-outlook/README.md

 This tool will help reduce the work to manually reconcile both populations, but caveat emptor:

 - People do not necessarily have the same primary email account name (without the domain) and Slack handle.
-- Outlook distribution lists can contain suspended accounts
+- Outlook distribution lists can contain suspended accounts.

 Nevertheless, this helped me manage the populations.

+## TODO ##
+Plenty of improvements for someday:

+- Hack on Outlook APIs to bypass the copy and paste an expanded Outlook list from the client
+- map mismatched account names
+- blackhole suspended accounts